How to Protect Yourself During an Earthquake...

 - DROP down onto your hands and knees (before the earthquakes knocks you down).
 This position protects you from falling but allows you to still move if necessary.

-- COVER your head and neck (and your entire body if possible) under a sturdy table or desk.
-If there is no shelter nearby, only then should you get down near an interior wall (or next to low-lying furniture that won't fall on you), and cover your head and neck with your arms and hands.
+- COVER your head and neck with both arms, clasping your neck with your hands.
+If a study desk or table is nearby, crawl beneath it while keeping one arm over your head.
+(If there is no shelter nearby, only then should you get down near an interior wall (or next to low-lying furniture that won't fall on you), and cover your head and neck with your arms and hands.)

 - HOLD ON to your shelter (or to your head and neck) until the shaking stops.
 Be prepared to move with your shelter if the shaking shifts it around.